-- The tax free element of a termination payment - Statutory redundancy - Salary and pension payments made under a PAYE exclusion order to individuals resident in a DTA country. - · Social welfare payments - Deposit interest - Payments made by a spouse under a legally enforceable maintenance agreement; there is no exemption for any element of the payment relating to children. - Payments made where an exclusion order is in place.
+- Individuals with a total income of less than €13,000 - · The tax free element of a termination payment - Statutory redundancy - Salary and pension payments made under a PAYE exclusion order to individuals resident in a DTA country. - Social welfare payments - Deposit interest already subject to DIRT - Payments made by a spouse under a legally enforceable maintenance agreement; there is no exemption for any element of the payment relating to children. - · Payments made where an exclusion order is in place.